polyaxon/polyaxon/templates/experimentation/jobs.md

 polyaxon job logs 3 40465c7cca4f55bca1f98abc2bf8c770
 ```

-This command will show the logs of the job in real time for that job.
+This command will show the logs of in real time for that job.

 ## Tracking job resources